 The basic premise of the game is that you are in Hell and need four Hellstones to escape.
 Each Hellstone is located in different zones and is guarded by a boss.
 The zones can be tackled in any order and can even be exited at any time if the player so chooses.
 Initially, I was under the impression that the zones themselves might be procedurally generated.
 Upon inquiring about it, I found out that the levels were being handcrafted which was a huge relief.

-Another game that does not shy away from displaying its inspiration on its sleeve.
+Another co-op fps that does not shy away from displaying its inspiration on its sleeve.
 Doom is plastered in big bold letters on the front page of the game’s website.
 However, the developers have ideas of their own.

 Instead of a single gun, the player has the ability to dual wield as well as dash out of the way of attacks.
 The newest addition to all of this, however, is the introduction of a ‘Nemesis’ system.
 Depending on how well you play the game, it dynamically adjusts the game to make it more difficult for the players.